ErpNetDocs/tech/modules/applications/rental/index.md

 ### Transactions Navigator

-Gives access to all protocols following or associated with a lease contract, including those for handover and handing-over activities.
+Gives access to all protocols following or associated with a lease contract.

+It includes useful filtering capabilities, thanks to which you can quickly and easily summarize protocol data in a convenient format.

 ## Functions